-Updated 20 June 2016: TCIA recently announced that the state has 133 Captives and 321 protected cell entities and legislation signed into law earlier this year provides incentives for entities transferring to Tennessee from other states or from offshore domeciles.- Ed.
+Updated 20 Feb 2020: State says it now is home to 200 Captives and TN is 7th largest Captives domecile.
+Jennifer Stalvey is Captives director in TNC&I, which is led by Commissioner Hodgen Mainda.
+20 June 2016: TCIA recently announced that the state has 133 Captives and 321 protected cell entities.
+2016 legislation provided incentives for entities transferring to Tennessee from other states or from offshore.
+Our original 12/1/15 story below.- Ed.

 INFORMED yesterday that legislation he signed into law had helped expand Tennessee's Captive Insurance startups and brought the state unprecedented industry recognition, Gov. Bill Haslam's curiosity was piqued.